Biochemistry: The Chemistry of Life

 - The catalytic functions of enzymes.

-- Utilizing the potential energy obtained from the oxidation of food stuff consumed to manifold energy-requiring processes of the living cell.
+- Utilizing the potential energy obtained from the oxidation of foodstuff consumed for the various energy-requiring processes of the living cell.

 - The properties and structure of substances that constitute the framework of tissues and cells.